 Being a professional conference manager is one of those jobs you either love or you get the heck out of.
 The pathway to a successful conference can be a bumpy one with a lot of surprises.
 And even the most effortless-looking events take painstakingly intricate planning and thought.

-So make sure you’ve got capable online conference software to help you manage your events and your team.
-With the right range of conference management tools, keeping things on track.
+So, make sure you’ve got capable online conference software to help you organise your events and your team.
+With the right range of conference management tools, keeping things on track has never been easier.